Florida Oceans and Coastal Council

 Photo attributed to Yinan Chen.
 This work has been released into the public domain by its author.
 No endorsement by licensor implied.

 The Florida Oceans and Coastal Council was created by the State of Florida to guide research priorities for Florida’s vulnerable coasts and oceans.
-The Council's mission is to coordinate public and private research to address emerging management needs in the state and develop a statewide research plan.
-It was developed by the Florida Legislature through the Oceans and Coastal Resources Act in 2005.
-Each year the Council reviews critical needs for the state and develops priorities for ocean and coastal research.
+The Council's mission is to coordinate public and private research to address emerging management needs in the state and develop a statewide ocean research plan.

-The Florida Oceans and Coastal Council was created in 2005 to provide priorities in research and assist in translating the results of the research to guide resource management.
-It supports collaboration between institutions and supports an integrated network for implementation of ecosystem-based management in the state.
-The Council is co-chaired by the Department of Environmental Protection (DEP) Secretary Mike Sole, the Executive Director of the Florida Fish and Wildlife Conservation Commission (FWCC) Ken Haddad, and includes 15 voting members and 3 non-voting members.
-The Council has also collaborated in several reports to provide guidance to research institutions on the state’s priorities, identify research gaps, and provide recommendations on management needs.
-Since 2006, climate change has been a research priority for the Council.
+The Florida Oceans and Coastal Council was created in 2005 to identify ocean and coastal research priorities, including climate change, and assist in translating the results of the research to guide resource management.
+It supports collaboration between institutions as well as an integrated network for implementation of ecosystem-based management in the state.
+The Council is co-chaired by the Department of Environmental Protection (DEP) Secretary and the Executive Director of the Florida Fish and Wildlife Conservation Commission (FWCC) and includes 15 voting members and 3 non-voting members.
+The Council has collaborated on several reports to provide guidance to research institutions on the state’s priorities, identify research gaps, and provide recommendations on management needs.

 Outcomes and Conclusions

 Score, A. (2010).
 Florida Oceans and Coastal Council [Case study on a project of the Florida Department of Environmental Protection].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/florida-oceans-and-coastal-council (Last updated February 2010)
+(Last updated May 2021)